ammare03/ae-cipher/README.md

-# AE Cipher - Secure Text Encryption
+# AVS Cipher - Secure Text Encryption

 A modern, user-friendly web application for encrypting and decrypting text using a custom cipher algorithm with multi-round password-based security.